 You’ve probably heard interest rates referred to on an economic level rather than simply in regards to a single loan transaction.

 Interest rates are set by the central banks in an economy.
 This doesn’t mean that the interest rate set by the central banks will be the interest rate on every single loan available, but instead acts as a guide to lenders of all kinds.
-Interest rates set by central banks are referred to as a ‘nominal interest rate’, with the interest rates actually charged by lenders for a specific product are referred to as ‘real interest rates’.
+Interest rates set by central banks are referred to as a ‘nominal interest rate’, while the interest rates actually charged by lenders for a specific product are referred to as ‘real interest rates’.

 Lenders are behooved to stick closely to this rate suggested by the central bank to keep up with the competition.
 In the U.S., the guiding interest rate is set by the Federal Reserve.